 He began studying the violin in Russia at 7 and continued in Israel.
 He came to the U.S. in 1993 to study with Arkady Fomin in Dallas and then at the Juilliard School with Dorothy DeLay and Masao Kawasaki.
 Today, he appears regularly with major orchestras throughout the world.

 Gluzman plays a Stradivarius that once belonged to Leopold Auer, a longtime professor at the St. Petersburg Conservatory and teacher of the legendary Jascha Heifetz.
+The instrument was given to Vadim on extended loan by Stradivari Society of Chicago.
 “She is a very special violin — violins in Russia are referred to as female — and was made in 1690 by [Antonio] Stradivari,” Gluzman said.
 “Many famous pieces were written for this violin.”

 Gluzman is especially pleased to be playing Bernstein’s “Serenade,” which he considers “one of my most beloved pieces.”
 Isaac Stern, who mentored Gluzman, gave the premiere performance of “Serenade” in 1954, with Bernstein conducting.
 “Plato’s Symposium,” a philosophical treatise on love, inspired the concerto.